Quebec lost almost $1 billion on COVID-19 protective equipment: auditor general

 Transport Minister Omar Alghabra says Canada's airport security agency is increasing its staffing, but that a lack of workers is not the main culprit for the unacceptable delays passengers are facing this spring.

-The Senate rushed on Wednesday into an almost-certain-to-fail vote toward enshrining Roe v.
-Wade abortion access into federal law, a blunt display of the nation's partisan divide over the landmark court decision and the limits of legislative action.
+The U.S. Senate fell far short Wednesday in a rushed effort toward enshrining Roe v.
+Wade abortion access as federal law, blocked by a Republican filibuster in a blunt display of the nation's partisan divide over the landmark court decision and the limits of legislative action.

 Toronto